Informhunter/JITCompiler/README.md

 # JITCompiler
-JIT compiler for algebraric expressions was developed as an experimental project in 2015.
+JIT compiler for algebraic expressions was developed as an experimental project in 2015.
-The goal of the project was to measure the performance improvement of algebraric expression interpreter when using just in time compilation.
+The goal of the project was to measure the performance improvement of algebraic expression interpreter when using just in time compilation.

 ## How it works
 First, expression (containing variable `x`, constants and +-*/ operations) is transformed into a parse tree.